AISaturdaysLagos/Cohort8-Maathai/README.md

 The Random Forest classifier served as the base model for recursive feature elimination to select the best features for our target variable.
 Subsequently, K-fold validation was introduced to assess various models, and Random Forest emerged as the standout performer with an impressive accuracy of 95% and a low error rate of 0.007766

 ## Training and Validation
+In the context of our model development, the training process involved utilizing the Random Forest classifier as the base model.
+During this phase, the algorithm learned patterns and relationships within the provided dataset, with the goal of accurately predicting the target variable.

+We introduced K-fold validation to rigorously assess the model's performance.
+In this process, the dataset was divided into 10 subsets, and the model underwent 10 rounds of training and validation.
+This allowed us to thoroughly test the model's generalization ability by evaluating its performance on different subsets of the data.

+Among the various models tested during validation, the Random Forest classifier stood out, demonstrating an impressive accuracy of 95% and a minimal error rate of 0.007766.
+This reinforced its effectiveness in making accurate predictions.

+## Result and Performances
+In our validation set, we achieved 95%  accuracy using the Random Forest classifier In our training set, we achieved 85% accuracy using the Random Forest classifier and 0.77% accuracy using the Ridge classifier.

+## Model Deployment
+The model was deployed using stremlit

 ## Getting Started
 To get the copy of the project up and running on your local machine, follow these processes: